GrahamML/docker-for-leela-zero/README.md

     ```
     $ docker build --tag=leela-zero:latest .
     ```
-+ The following shows the version of Ubuntu, CUDA, and TensorRT in this container.
++ The following shows the version of Ubuntu and OpenCL in this container.

     | Ubuntu | OpenCL              |
     |--------|---------------------|